The Single-Sign-On capability is only available for customers on the Enterprise subscription. Check out the Unleash plans for details.

 https://prefix.
 For example: https://dev-example-okta.com is a valid discovery URL.

 You may also choose to “Auto-create users”.
 This will make Unleash automatically create new users on the fly the first time they sign-in to Unleash with the given SSO provider (JIT).
 If you decide to automatically create users in Unleash you must also provide a list of valid email domains.
-You must also decide which global Unleash role they will be assigned (Editor role will be the default).
+You must also decide which root Unleash role they will be assigned (Editor role will be the default).

 Step 4: Verify